2021 POPCORN SALE

 Objection #4: “We don’t need to sell popcorn because we already have a yearly fundraiser.”

 Many of our units participate in other fundraisers that have become longstanding traditions.
 That fundraiser is part of the unit’s identity, and we don’t want to replace it.
-However, popcorn can make an excellent additional fundraiser, either for the whole unit or for scouts who are working towards a particular goal or trip (we have scouts pay their way to Ma-Ka-Ja-Wan with popcorn sales every year!).
+However, popcorn can make an excellent additional fundraiser, either for the whole unit or for scouts who are working towards a particular goal or trip (we have scouts pay their way to Black Warrior Council and National Programming with popcorn sales every year!).
 You can choose to do take-order and/or online sales only, eliminating the need to store or transport the popcorn and, if you do choose to order popcorn, all of the products are returnable at the end of the sale, except products containing chocolate.
 With other fundraisers, such as candy or catalog sales, you are often stuck with a bunch of leftover products at the end of your campaign.
 This is not the case with popcorn.

 Objection #5: “Selling Popcorn is for Cub Scouts.
 Our Troop/Crew doesn’t want to take that away from them, and no one wants to buy popcorn from our older scouts.”